Who We Are and What We Do!

 Unfortunately, just before the pandemic in 2018, ENH was forced to move out of their Sempervirens site and eventually the program was put on hold.
 During the pandemic ENH paused residential programs in March of 2019 and started two new program: Virtual Science Camp (which served over 4,000 San Francisco Bay Area students) and Outdoor Afterschool (which served students in Pescadero, Half Moon Bay, and Santa Cruz).
 In the midst of the pandemic, more tragedy struck, as the East Bay YMCA ended the 40-year partnership with ENH.
 ENH ran program at Camp Loma Mar from 1982-2020 and served nearly 5,000 students a year at this site.

-ENH has now found a new home at our new site in Scotts Valley, CA where we will be reopening the Sempervirens program in January 2022!
-Pigeon Point will also resume programs in January and ENH is still on the hunt for a 3rd site to further our mission of engaging students in high-quality and affordable outdoor education.
+ENH has now found a new home at our new site in Scotts Valley, CA where we reopened the Sempervirens program in January 2022!
+Pigeon Point also resumed programs in January and ENH is still on the hunt for a 3rd site to further our mission of engaging students in high-quality and affordable outdoor education.

 Our Mission and curriculum focuses on: